 How To Make Money With Postmates

-Postmates offers side hustlers serious flexibility when it comes to making money.
-You don’t have to schedule your time, work a certain number of hours, or hit certain delivery minimums.
+Working as a Postmates delivery driver offers some serious flexibility when it comes to making money.
+You don’t have to schedule your hours in advance, work a certain number of hours each week, or hit certain delivery minimums.
 You can just open the app and start delivering whenever you want.

 - Be at least 18 years old

-- Have a smartphone so you can download Postmates Fleet, the courier app you’ll use to complete deliveries
+- Have a smartphone to download the Postmates Fleet app

 - Pass a Postmates background check

-As long as you meet those requirements, you can start earning extra cash on the side with Postmates.
+As long as you meet those requirements, you can start to earn extra money delivering for Postmates.
 You can make deliveries via car, bike, scooter, or on foot.
 Postmate pay drivers based on the size of the order, distance, and difficulty – I’ll explain more about this further down.

-Postmates will ask you for your address so they can send you a Postmates card that you’ll use to pay for deliveries.
+Postmates will ask you for your phone number and address so they can send you a Postmates card that you’ll use to pay for deliveries.
 You’ll be matched with the delivery location (what Postmates refers to as a market) closest to your address, but you can always change your delivery location if you need to.

 Postmates will also ask for your Social Security number and date of birth so they can perform a background check.
 If you plan on driving for Postmates, which is how you’ll be eligible for the most orders, you’ll also need to enter your driver’s license number and expiration date.